w3c/wot-testing/events/2021.03.Online/reference/hw.md

 - Capacities: 512KB RAM and 1M Flash
 - Example: ESP32-based NodeMCU or M5Stack

+- Notes:
+    - Profiles is looking at 64KB as a minimum requirement
+    - Philipp is working with the Nordic NRF-52832, which can do some of the above, and has 32KB RAM and 256KB flash, but would probably not be consuming TDs (need to understand use cases)
+    - Hardware acceleration widely available for some relevant features (e.g. signing, TLS, etc.)

 ## Minimum Reference Hardware Platform
 - Not required to self-host own TD
 - Has network connectivity but may not be TCP/IP